Jesse Moore

 Convergence is slow, and BERT takes a long time to train.
 However, it learns the contextual relationships in text far better.
 Word vectors are very shallow representations that limit the complexity that they can model—BERT does not have this limitation.

-Most businesses can make use of the pre-trained models that utilized multiple GPUs and took days to train for their application.
-There are few cases where existing BERT models can not be used in place or tuned to a specific use case.
-BERT allows a team to accelerate solutions by tenfold.
+Many businesses made use of the pre-trained LSTM models that utilized multiple GPUs and took days to train for their application.
+But compared to these older pre-trained models, BERT allows a team to accelerate solutions by tenfold.
 One can move to identify a business solution, to building a proof of concept, and finally moving that concept into production in a fraction of the time.
+That said, there are few cases where existing BERT models cannot be used in place or tuned to a specific use case.

 Since this article focuses on the business and engineering application of building a real product, we will create and train two models to better understand the comparative value.

 The task?
 Predicting the origin of movies based on their plot from IMDB.
-Our dataset covers films from American, Australian, British, Canadian, Japanese, Chinese, South Korean, and Russian in addition to sixteen other films for a total of 24 origins.
+Our dataset covers American, Australian, British, Canadian, Japanese, Chinese, South Korean, and Russian films in addition to sixteen other films for a total of 24 origins.
 We have just under 35,000 total training examples.

 Here is an example snippet from a plot.